percona/portal-doc/docs/advisors/checks/postgresql-extension-check.md

 ## Description

 It is common for installed extensions to follow the upgrades of PostgreSQL.
 However, upgrading to a newer version of PostgresSQL does not automatically upgrade the installed extensions.
 In some cases, this is overlooked and is acceptable.
-However, you could be missing improvements, features and compatibility that come with newer versions of PostgreSQL.
+However, you could be missing out on improvements, features and compatibility that usually come with newer versions of PostgreSQL.

-Therefore, it is advisable to always have the latest versions of extensions if they have been validated by your development team.
+Therefore, we recommend that you always install the latest versions of extensions, as long as these have been validated by your development team.

 ## Resolution